AthanasiusOfAlex/logic-intro-textbook/03-definition-of-logic-en.md

 1. *Predicability*, which describes *concepts*, and concerns the ways in which a concept can be attributed to its subject.
 As we will see, concepts can be either *univocal* (with one well defined meaning) or *analogical* (having only a partial unity).
 Moreover, the univocal concept is predicable on one of five ways: as *species*, *genus*, *difference*, *property*, or *accident*.

 2. *Predication*, which concerns actual attribution of a predicate to a subject, thus constituting an *enunciation*.
-We will learn to divide enunciations according to their mode of attribution by quantity, quality, unity, and matter.
+We will learn to divide enunciations according to their mode of attribution by *quantity*, *quality*, *unity*, and *matter*.

 3. *Illation*,^[Note that "illation" comes from the Latin verb *infero* (past participle: *illatum*), from which the word *inference* is derived.] which concerns the logical consequence of a conclusion from its premises, thus constituting an *argument*.
+Illation can, in turn, be *deductive* (proceeding from general premises to more specific conclusions) or *inductive* (proceeding from specific premises to more general conclusions).
+We shall spend the majority of our study of the logic of argumentation on deductive reasoning, since this forms the backbone of all scientific argumentation.^[As we will learn, we cannot arrive at certain, universal knowledge by relying solely on singular data.
+Pure induction, therefore, only produces *probable* conclusions.
+However, contact with even one material entity gives some knowledge about that thing's *nature* or *quiddity*.
+That knowledge is sufficient to make universal enunciations about the genus or species to which that individual belongs.
+Thus, we are capable of true *scientia* even though we gather our data from individuals.]

 ## The Formal Object *Quo* of Logic